khulnasoft/integrations-core/kafka/README.md

 ### Installation

-The Agent's Kafka check is included in the [Datadog Agent][4] package, so you don't need to install anything else on your Kafka nodes.
+The Agent's Kafka check is included in the [Khulnasoft Agent][4] package, so you don't need to install anything else on your Kafka nodes.

 The check collects metrics from JMX with [JMXFetch][5].
 A JVM is needed on each kafka node so the Agent can run JMXFetch.
 The same JVM that Kafka uses can be used for this.